LnzyDee/Election_Analysis/README.md

 ![Variable Code](electioncode1.png)

-to align with whichever column in the csv file matches the variable needed in order for the code to work on a new set of data.
-For example, if the two listed above's columns were swapped, the code would instead then read, "candidate_name = [1]" and "county_name = [2]".
+to align with whichever column in the CSV file matches the variable needed in order for the code to work on a new set of data.
+For example, if the two listed above's columns were swapped, the code would then read, "candidate_name = [1]" and "county_name = [2]".

 ## Resources
 - Data Source: [Election Results CSV](Resources/election_results.csv)